Delaware Acceptance Rate

 Generally, you should have at least three safety schools (where you are in the 75th percentile of GPA/test scores), three reach schools (where you are in the 25th percentile of GPA/test scores) and three target schools (where you are near the average for GPA/test scores) on your list.

 OK, so you’ve decided to apply.
-We took at a look at Delaware’s admissions requirements to help you get everything in order.
+We took a look at Delaware’s admissions requirements to help you get everything in order.

 Delaware Application Requirements